Turn your tween into a pro-packer with this vacation packing list!

-There’s no point packing the beachwear if your no where near water or taking up room with raincoats if they wont be required.
+There’s no point packing the beachwear if you are nowhere near water or taking up room with raincoats if they won’t be required.
 Help your tween with how to read weather forecasts and pack appropriate items for the conditions.

-It can be helpful to cross off any items from this list before you begin to avoid the overpack.
+Crossing off any items from this list before you begin to avoid overpacking can be helpful.

-We all know its not as simple as simply throwing a few items in a suitcase.
-Talk to your tween about technicque, how they can save space putting socks in their shoes, rolling not folding, using the packing cubes to pack for different days of your trip and keeping cleans and dirties separate.
+We all know it’s not as simple as simply throwing a few items in a suitcase.
+Talk to your tween about technique; how they can save space putting socks in their shoes; rolling, not folding; using the packing cubes to pack for different days of your trip, and keeping cleans and dirties separate.

-We hope this will help get your tween prepared and excited for their next family vacation.
-We have more great ideas for your next family vacation including:
+We hope this will help prepare your tween for their next family vacation.
+We have more great ideas for your next family vacation, including:

 - The Best US & Worldwide Destinations for a Tween-perfect Family Vacation

-- Essentials for a road trip with tweens (coming soon!)
+- Fun games and activities for a road trip with tweens